tveasey/ann-prototypes/analysis/scalar.md

 The lower figure suggests quantisation errors can accumulate if one is forced to repeatedly requantise.
 It seems reasonable that quantisation errors from each merge would be independent.
-In which circumstances the we expect components to perform a random walk with step size equal to half the quantisation interval, i.e. $\frac{u-l}{256}$.
+In which circumstances we expect components to perform a random walk with step size equal to half the quantisation interval, i.e. $\frac{u-l}{256}$.
 So the error distribution would eventually settle to mean zero normal with variance proportional equal to